 When students can measure objects effectively using non-standard units, they are ready to move to the use of standard units.
-The motivation for moving to this stage often follows from experiences where the students have used different non-standard units for the same mass and have realised that consistency in the units used would allow for the easier and more accurate communication of mass measures.
+The motivation for moving to this stage often follows from experiences where the students have used different non-standard units to measure the same mass and have recognised that consistency in these units would allow for easier and more accurate communication of mass measures.

 Students’ measurement experiences must enable them to:

 - develop an understanding of the size of the standard unit

 It is sensible to begin with the kilogram as the gram is too small to "feel".
 An appreciation for the feel of a kilogram needs to be built up with lots of examples of 1 kilogram mass, for example, 1 kilogram bags of stones, polystyrene, sand, butter and nails.
 The students should compare a standard 1 kilogram mass with other objects first by holding and then by using a balance scale.

 The usual sequence is then to divide the kilogram into smaller parts, for example, 1/2 a kilogram (500 grams), 1/4 of a kilogram (250 grams) and 1/10 of a kilogram (100 grams).

 Students should also be introduced to the use of spring balances to measure the mass of objects.

 As the students become familiar with the size of the kilogram and gram they should be given many opportunities to estimate before measuring.